vonerikbarren/PortfolioReality-Prototype01/admin/SpacialDimensions/Shortcuts.md

 Directions: Use the Find Function to locate areas of code desired.

+# Dimensions of ΔContainer
+Cubes in Area near Perimeter = [-1775, 0, -1775]

 # Things to Build
 [[false], "3 Testing cubes that can be manipulated by GUI, then when we run the tests we can just put those values in the Δ function in which it applies."]